Is TikTok a good B2B social media platform?

 TikTok has been extremely popular among Gen Z users (most active users are between the ages of 16 and 24).
 After Zoom is currently the most downloaded apps, beating out YouTube, Instagram and Facebook Messenger in 2020.
 According to this report from Global Web Index, 41% of their 800 million active users are between the ages of 16 and 24.

 The question is: “Is the time right for TikTok in B2B marketing?”.
 The short answer is: “not yet”, but it’s time for some experiments even you are thinking that your buyers are not Gen Z and this is irrelevant.
 While Gen Z are the main users, the demographic is getting older and you need to have a culture of experimentation within your sales and marketing team.
+There are companies where you can buy followers from like the famoid free followers.

 A string limit is that there are currently no industry influencers in the B2B sector due to the very young and predominantly underage TikTok users and the app is currently used mainly by individuals, which makes it difficult to address businesses directly.
 B2B communication is aimed at competent decision-makers, and of course, the necessary expertise cannot be expected from young TikTok users.